Burke-Lauenroth-Lab/workflow_guidelines/git_workflow.md

       * [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html)
       * [How to make a great R reproducible example?](http://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example#5963610)
       * [How to write a reproducible example](https://gist.github.com/hadley/270442)
-  * Assign the issue to the __master__ milestone
+  * Assign the issue to the __ToDO__ milestone

 ### Closing Issues

 When a issue is resolved, [reference it](https://help.github.com/articles/closing-issues-using-keywords/) in the final commit that solves it (which can be done in the title or body).
   * For example, including 'Fixes #45' or 'Closes #45' in the commit message will close issue #45 in the repository you are working in.
   * Note: Issues will not be closed via reference until the branch is merged to master.
-If you are resolving an issue on a feature branch, please still use a reference, as it provides beneficial documention, but you should also manually close the issue afterwards.
+If you are resolving an issue on a feature branch, please still use a reference, as it provides beneficial documentation, but you should also manually close the issue afterwards.

 ## 4. Create Branch <a name="4"/>

-Create a branch to work on an issue.
+Create a branch to work on a bugfix or feature.
   * Make a new branch and check it out: `git checkout -b <branch>`
   * Push/export local <branch> to remote/upstream: `git push origin <branch>`